mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 # What are Digital Organisms?
 We just don't know.
 ![WHAT ARE BIRDS](https://i.imgur.com/LUSV3Kn.jpg)
-I realized in order have a better understanding of the project, I needed a refresher in biology.
+I realized in order to have a better understanding of the project, I needed a refresher in biology.
 The last time I had taken a biology course was _nine_ years ago.
 The only thing I distinctly remembered was that _the mitochondria was the powerhouse of the cell_.
 I put myself through an evolutionary biology bootcamp.
 Once I had a good handle on terms and definitions, I worked on understanding how MABE works.

 ![MABE Overview](https://i.imgur.com/WwKJYt4.png)
 **Figure MABE Structure.** _A broad overview of how MABE is structured, synonymous with how organisms evolve in the real world_